nmm9478/genomics/README.md

 # genomics
 A program for genome assembly/sequencing and genome rearrangements.
-Problem ideas from Rosalind.info , combined to create an interactive program.
+Functions combined to create an interactive program.

 This program takes in user input commands.
 It first asks for a data input, either in-console or through a file, to convert DNA strings into the user's preferred output.